 Months after moving in, you may find that your room is filling up with Ancient Wonders: the Great Pyramid of Pizza crusts and the Statue of Zeus...or should I say the Statue of Juice boxes?

 Have you ever felt relaxed after finishing a tough assignment?
 Or emotionally cleansed after working out?
-The process and aftermath of tidying your room can bring that refreshed, cathartic quality, too.
+The process and aftermath of tidying your room can also bring that refreshed, cathartic quality.

 You can release pent-up stress by channeling post-midterm repressed emotions and pre-final internal screams into furious vacuuming.
-(Vacuum cleaners are available at the front desk in common areas, are first-come-first-served, and can be borrowed for 30 minutes in exchange for a piece of photo ID.)
+(Vacuum cleaners are available at the front desk in common areas, are first-come-first-served, and can be borrowed for 30 minutes in exchange for a piece of photo ID.
+Ask the RAs in your building if they have any, too—some houses have their own vacuums!)

-Or, you can toss out bags of garbage as if they contain not leftovers but haunting images, especially that classic shade of WeBWorK red when the answer's wrong.
+Or, you can toss out bags of garbage as if they contain not leftovers but haunting images, especially that classic shade of WeBWorK red with 0 attempts remaining.
 But wait!
-Make sure you’re removing junk properly!
+Make sure you’re removing junk properly, and if your floor doesn’t have compost bins, take the opportunity to walk to a floor that does.

 This healthy pastime alternative to procrastination offers a double combo of a tidy room and a fresh beginning.
-And hey, you’ve triumphed over the forces of entropy—no small accomplishment!
+And hey, you’ve triumphed over the forces of entropy (and here I sing an ode to Thermodynamics)—no small accomplishment!

 Improve your focus